 The provision of goods, services and works by contract potentially exposes the Council to risk.

 The Council will minimise its risk exposure by measures such as:

-- a) Standardising contracts to include current, relevant clauses. - b) Requiring security deposits where appropriate (bank guarantee and/or retention). - c) Referring specifications to relevant experts. - d) Implementing a robust, systematic and unbiased tender / offer evaluation and due diligence process. - e) Requiring contractual agreement before allowing the commencement of work. - f) Use of or reference to relevant Australian Standards (or equivalent). - g) Effectively managing the contract including monitoring and enforcing performance.
+- a) Standardising contracts to include current, relevant clauses. - b) Requiring security deposits where appropriate (bank guarantee and/or retention). - c) Referring specifications to relevant experts.

-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 23/ 34
+Name Procurement Policy 2021-2025 This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 3.0 Issue Date: 23 November 2022 Next Review: 23 November 2025 Page 21/ 31